heseltime/heseltime.github.io/pages/khg.md

 My education in this crucial area of life follows that of Bell Hooks:

 > I learned that it is more fulfilling to live one's life within a circle of love, interacting with loved ones to whom we are committed.
-Lots of us learn this lesson the hard way by finding ourselves along and without meaningful connection to friends.
+Lots of us learn this lesson the hard way by finding ourselves alone and without meaningful connection to friends.

 (All About Love)